bitagoras/xtype/README.md

 | `e`    | element   | 1     | element as defined in grammar  | For encapsulated elements in arrays of e      |
 | `x`    | byte      | 1     | user defined data byte         | special structs, compressed data etc.         |

-A special basic data type is `e` to enclose xtype elements in an array of bytes.
+The special basic data type `e` is used to enclose xtype elements in an array of bytes.
 This acts as an additional size information for elements and helps to parse a file more quickly by stepping over large elements.

 Examples
 --------